The following are some of the most frequently asked questions by families and friends of recruits onboard Recruit Training Command, Great Lakes.

 Q. I received a letter from my recruit with a security form, what do I need to do?

 A. The security form you received must be filled according to the instructions on the form and returned to your recruit within seven days of the postmark.
-This will ensure the recruits graduation ceremony attendees are properly accounted for.
+This will ensure the recruits' graduation ceremony attendees are properly accounted for.
+Again, this needs to be returned to your recruit at the mailing address they provided in the letter you received.
+This is also the same address you will use to write your recruit while they are attending basic training.

 Q. The letter I received from my recruit says only up to four guests may attend?